 - Establish and maintain the conference budget.

 The Outreach Committee is responsible for enabling the LCLD Alumni to have personal and collective impact on their local communities.
 The committee’s responsibilities include (1) organizing a yearly community service project at the LCLD Alumni Leadership Symposium; (2) identifying volunteer opportunities for Alumni with The Posse Foundation; and (3) helping to maintain a list of Alumni interested in speaking opportunities.

 - Serve Greater Good to Improve Legal Diversity—Connect the LCLD Alumni to the community through service and charitable giving.
 The principal focus is on how LCLD Alumni can make an impact on the community.
-The major objective of this committee is to think big and to focus on the type of legacy that LCLD Alumni, as diverse leaders in the legal profession, want to leave behind—i.e., how Alumni want the community (those not in LCLD) to perceive LCLD and the Fellows Alumni.
+The major objective of this committee is to think big and to focus on the type of legacy that LCLD Alumni, as diverse leaders in the legal profession, want to leave behind—i.e., how Alumni want the community (those not in LCLD) to perceive LCLD and the LCLD Alumni.

 - Relationship Incubation—Create monetary or action-driven projects and, in the process, bring LCLD Alumni together and help build relationships.

 - Provide Pro Bono and volunteer opportunities for Alumni to serve their communities and engage with each other.